SeisComP/seiscomp/doc/base/getting-started.rst

 Initial configuration
 =====================

-To configure SeisComP initially, run :program:`seiscomp setup`.
+To configure |scname| initially, run :program:`seiscomp setup`.
 This is the successor of the former :program:`./setup` script.
-The initial configuration also allows to setup the MySQL database for SeisComP.
+The initial configuration also allows to setup the MySQL database for |scname|.

 As a wrapper to :program:`seiscomp setup`, a wizard can be started from :ref:`scconfig<scconfig>` (Ctrl-N).

 .. note::

-    With **Ubuntu 16.04** MariaDB has become the standard flavour of MySQL in Ubuntu and either MariaDB or MySQL can be installed.
+    With **Ubuntu 16.04** MariaDB has become the standard flavor of MySQL in Ubuntu and either MariaDB or MySQL can be installed.
 The implementation of MariaDB in Ubuntu requires additional steps.
-They must be taken in order to allow SeisComP to make use of MariaDB.
+They must be taken in order to allow
+    |scname| to make use of MariaDB.

     The full procedure including database optimization is: